Views:

 Key points

-- an examination is not a pre-requisite for an urgent CoT
+• an examination is not needed for an Unscheduled Care CoT

-- an urgent CoT may extend across more than one appointment
+• an Unscheduled Care CoT may be spread across more than one appointment

 Appendix